acpascal/wildonthefarm/content/pages/blog/allergies-and-asthma.md

 This left me with a mix of **frustration and disappointment**.
 I wasn’t asking for money — just for the possibility to explore a natural cure.

-> **Image suggestion:** A macro photo of the plant’s leaves (without identifying too much detail if you wish to keep it protected).

 ---

 ###### A New Chapter: Our Retreats